 When Is It Important to File For a Patent?

 If you do not file a patent with the United States Patent and Trademark Offices, then your novel invention can be replicated by anyone who wants to.
 Initially, this means that anyone who brings the same product to market will become your direct competitor, while using your unique invention.
 Secondly, if you have not filed for a patent, someone else may possibly do so and block you from legal access to monetizing your own invention.

 What Does My Patent Protect Me From?

 A patent protects you from a variety of things.
 First, it protects you from fearing that your invention will be replicated by someone else while you are working on funding, manufacturing, production, sales, or anything else you need to put in place to benefit from your work.
 Patents are designed to protect inventors from seeing their novel creation be taken to market by someone else unfairly.
 Oftentimes, the “first to market” has an enormous advantage, and this could be very detrimental to the inventor.

 Secondly, your patent protects you from entering the market, only to see your invention be obscured in a variety of knock-offs that diminish your brand and unique value.
 If you release a unique invention into the market, and it is received extremely well but is then buried in a crowd of lower-quality knockoffs, you are suddenly left competing for attention while also trying to deliver a quality product that you believe in.

 Should I Hire a Patent Attorney?

-If you have an idea or invention that you believe is unique and novel, consult with The Patent Professor today.
+If you have an idea or invention that you believe is unique and novel, read FAQ about patents in US and consult with The Patent Professor today.
 Your intellectual property is too valuable to risk being lost to the market, and with professional guidance, you can get the protection you need to advance your ideas.